 The parent’s selection of a provider and entering into care or continued attendance at a previously selected provider constitute acknowledgment of the notification of eligibility.

+The 12-month eligibility period begins on the date that authorized care is scheduled to begin (scheduled start date) at the selected provider.

+Provider Selection Flow:

-The 12-month eligibility period begins on the date that authorized care is scheduled to begin (scheduled start date) at the selected provider.Boards must ensure that a Provider Authorization is generated from the child care case management system and sent to the provider for an authorization of CCS at the provider or any changes to the authorization of a family already in care.
+Boards must ensure that a Provider Authorization is generated from the child care case management system and sent to the provider for an authorization of CCS at the provider or any changes to the authorization of a family already in care.

 D-1004.a: Notification of Ineligibility for Child Care Services